-NC DTICE OF 2014 ANNUAL MEETING OF SHAREHOLDERS TIME 11:00 a.m.
+NOTICE OF 2014 ANNUAL MEETING OF SHAREHOLDERS

+TIME 11:00 a.m.
 (Eastern time) on Wednesday, April 16, 2014 PLACE The Center Theater, 212 North Fifth Street, Hartsville, South Carolina PURPOSES (1) To elect five members of the Board of Directors; (2) To ratify the selection of independent registered public accounting firm; (3) To vote on an advisory (nonbinding) resolution to approve executive compensation; (4) To approve the 2014 Long-Term Incentive Plan; and (5) To transact any other business that properly comes before the meeting or any adjournment of the meeting.
 RECORD DATE You may vote only if you were a shareholder of record at the close of business on February 26, 2014.
 ANNUAL REPORT We have enclosed a copy of the 2013 Annual Report or we have delivered a single copy of the Annual Report for all shareholders at your address.
 The Annual Report is not part of the proxy soliciting material.
 PROXY VOTING It is important that your shares be represented and voted at the meeting.
-If you hold your shares in your own name as a record shareholder, please vote in one of these three ways: USE THE TOLL-FREE TELEPHONE NUMBER shown on your proxy card if you live in the United States; (2) VISIT THE WEB SITE shown on your proxy card and vote via the Internet; or (3) MARK, SIGN, DATE, AND PROMPTLY RETURN the enclosed proxy card in the postage-paid envelope.
+If you hold your shares in your own name as a record shareholder, please vote in one of these three ways: (1) USE THE TOLL-FREE TELEPHONE NUMBER shown on your proxy card if you live in the United States;

+postage-paid envelope.

 If your shares are held in street name by a broker, bank, or other nominee, please follow the instructions that entity sent to you with these proxy materials to have your shares voted at the Annual Meeting.